Godswill-1/Excel_Project_Data_Analytics/README.md

 # My Excel Data Analytics Projects

+Data Nerds!
+This repo contains all the Excel files needed to follow along on how came to be: [Excel for Data Analytics](Excel_Project_Data_Analytics)

 ## Salary Dashboard
 This data jobs salary Dashboard was created to help job seekers investigate salaries for their desired jobs and ensure they are being adequately compensated.
 [Checkout my work here!](Project_1-Dashboard)